 Freeing up additional electromagnetic spectrum is necessary to support the build-out of the next generation of wireless broadband networks.
-In early 2012, I helped ensure that vital spectrum reform legislation was included as part of the Middle Class Tax Relief and Job Creation Act.
+In 2012, I helped ensure that vital spectrum reform legislation was included as part of the Middle Class Tax Relief and Job Creation Act.
 This Energy and Commerce legislation is a win for taxpayers, a win for consumers, and a win for the economy as well.

 Keeping the Internet Tax-Free